SilviaVannini19/recipes/README.md

-# Recipes about Anellini al forno
+# Recipes about Sicilian Pasta

 A couple of non-classical recipes for the Anellini.

-- Vegan Anellini
+- Anellini col forno
-- Meat Anellini
+- Anchovy Pasta
-- Fusion Anellini
+- Norma Pasta

 1. Create the html page
 2. Write some code